 Use a dictionary.
 Look up and write down the meaning of one of your key words.

 Cross Reference your verse.
 Look for verses that have the same key word or concept and include one on your map.
 (I use the word search feature at BibleGateway.)

 Brainstorm on how to apply what you’re learning.
 Jot down a few ideas.

+Remember: Resist the urge to go all out and create an extensive verse map with every element I mentioned.
+Instead, choose a few ideas to include in your map.
+Keep it easy and fun!
 In just 15-30 minutes, you can create a personal map of a Bible verse that speaks to you.
-The hand-on approach, as well as the use of color and space on the page, might spark your creativity and encourage you as you seek to listen for God’s voice through scripture.
+The hand-on approach, as well as the use of color and space on the page, might spark your creativity and encourage you as you seek to listen for God’s voice through Scripture.
 How about giving it a try?

 Now it’s your turn.
 What’s your favorite way to study scripture?
 Have you tried verse mapping yet?